chennachaos/high-performance-matlab/_episodes/02-Running MATLAB on Sunbird.md

 teaching: 20
 exercises: 20
 questions:
-- "How do I run MATLAB scripts from the commandline?"
+- "How do I run MATLAB scripts from the command line?"
 - "How do I run MATLAB from Sunbird?"
 objectives:
 - "To learn to use HPC resources for MATLAB programs."
-- "To run MATLAB scripts from the commandline."
+- "To run MATLAB scripts from the command line."
 keypoints:
-- "Use `ssh -Y uname@sunbird.swansea.ac.uk` to access Sunbird HPC machine"
+- "Use `ssh -Y uname@sunbird.swansea.ac.uk` to access Sunbird HPC machine."
-- "Use `module load matlab/2019a` to load MATLAB software on Sunbird"
+- "Use `module load matlab/2019a` to load MATLAB software on Sunbird."
-- "Use `matlab -nosplash -nodesktop -nodisplay -r \"run(matlabtest.m); quit;\"` to run matlab script `matlabtest.m` from command line"
+- "Use `matlab -nosplash -nodesktop -nodisplay -r \"run(matlabtest.m); quit;\"` to run matlab script `matlabtest.m` from command line."
 ---

 ## Accessing Sunbird
 The HPC facility that we will be using for today's workshop is **Sunbird**, the HPC machine of *Supercomputing Wales* project located in Swansea.

-We access Sunbird using the SSH client via commandline.
-Open a terminal and enter the following command by replacing *uname* with your username.
+We access Sunbird using the SSH client via the command line.
+Open a terminal and enter the following command by replacing *uname* with your username:
 ~~~
 ssh -Y uname@sunbird.swansea.ac.uk
 ~~~
 {: .language-bash}
 Once you press `Enter` you will probably be asked to type in your password.
-If you have forgotten your passwork, you can reset it at [My Supercomputing Wales](https://scw.bangor.ac.uk/en/accounts/login/?next=/en/).
+If you have forgotten your password, you can reset it here:
+[My Supercomputing Wales](https://scw.bangor.ac.uk/en/accounts/login/?next=/en/).

 Once you successfully log in to Sunbird, you should see some information about **Sunbird**'s usage, and also notice that the prompt has changed to `uname@sl1` or `uname@sl2`.

 ## Using MATLAB on Sunbird

 All the libraries and software on HPC machines are available in the form of **modules**.
-To access a particular software, we have load the corresponding module first.
+To access a particular software, we have to load the corresponding module first.

 To use MATLAB, we need to load it first.